Falcon will require tax file numbers and run identity checks before we can take over as your accountant. All parties will be notified of the change.

 By writing off (part of) your non-paying customers balances, you’re won’t be paying tax on income you won’t receive.

-When the bulk receipt from your online store or payments processor appears in your bank account in Xero, from the Create tab, create a new receive money transaction and allocate it to your clearing account.
+When a payment processor or bulk receipt shows up in your Xero bank account, create a new receive money transaction and assign it to your clearing account using the Create tab.

 If your statement details are the same each time, you could set up a bank rule to do create the transaction for you.

 You should regularly check the transactions in your clearing account using the Account Transactions report.
-Total payments applied to your invoices on a particular day should match the bulk receipt you allocated when reconciling.
-If the balance isn’t zero, it could be due to either:
+Total payments implemented to your invoices on a specific day must match the bulk receipt you assigned when reconciling.
+If the balance is not zero, it could be due to:

 Handle a customer refund